 Are there other policies restricting my social activities?

 Camp is a child’s world, so your adult conversations and activities need to be curtailed.
 You would be surprised by how much campers pick up that we wouldn’t think they could.
 Children are very observant!
 Smoking, chewing tobacco, consumption of alcohol, and the use of drugs are prohibited on Camp Agawam property or while engaged in camp work out of Camp.
 While you are on free time away from Camp, we expect you to use good judgment and to obey the law.
 Any staff member who returns to Camp (you are considered “on duty” any time after the 12:30am curfew) under the influence of alcohol is disregarding the safety of our campers, and may be dismissed.
 Anyone suspected of using illegal drugs while employed at Agawam may also face dismissal.

 Good staff candidates should express enthusiasm for working with children and have past experience leading youngsters or peers.
 We expect that most staff members will be certified in CPR and First Aid before coming to camp, and those applying for waterfront positions should be certified lifeguards.
 Training may be offered before and/or during our pre-camp period.
 Agawam may reimburse Red Cross class costs for our staff members who receive training prior to camp.
 Trip/Nature staff should be trained in Wilderness First Aid.

 How can I keep in touch with family and friends?

 Email and Internet access are available at Camp.
 Cell phone reception is spotty.
 Verizon’s service works best.
 Cell phones may not be used during the camp day, only after Taps, and may not be stored in camper cabins.
 Mail is delivered 6 days a week to your mailbox in our Counselor Room.
-There are also two pay phones available to staff members.
 Personal phone calls can only be made or received during free time, such as Rest Hour or after Taps.

 Is there a staff uniform?